Casino Cruises in Florida

 Holland America Line

-The casinos on the Holland America cruise ships feature Bingo and Slots, Paradise Lotto as well as a range of table games including Blackjack, Poker and Roulette.
-Casino staff are on hand to offer advice to those card players new to gambling.
+The casinos on the Holland America cruise ships feature Bingo, slots, Paradise Lotto, and a range of table games, including Blackjack, Poker, and Roulette.
+Casino staff are on hand to offer advice to new card players.

-Holland America sail from Fort Lauderdale to the private island of Half Moon Cay, Bahamas on their shortest three day cruise.
+Holland America sails from Fort Lauderdale to the private island of Half Moon Cay, Bahamas, on their shortest three-day cruise.

 Margaritaville at Sea

-Margaritaville is a fairly new player and sails from the Port of Palm Beach to Grand Bahama Island.
-They offer a two night cruise sailing or four and six night cruise and stay packages.
+Margaritaville is a relatively new player.
+It sails from the Port of Palm Beach to Grand Bahama Island.
+It offers a two-night cruise or four —and six-night cruise and stay packages.

-At their “Par-A-Dice Casino” you can play Blackjack, Roulette and Ultimate Texas Hold’Em as well as slot machines.
+At their “Par-A-Dice Casino,” you can play Blackjack, Roulette, Ultimate Texas Hold’Em, and slot machines.
 There are free lessons for amateur card players.

 MSC Cruises

-MSC sail from Miami and Port Canaveral and have three night cruises from Port Canaveral to Nassau and Ocean Cay MSC Marine Reserve.
-There is also a three night cruise from Miami to Ocean Cay MSC Marine Reserve.
+The cruise ship sails from Miami and Port Canaveral and has three-night cruises from Port Canaveral to Nassau and Ocean Cay MSC Marine Reserve.
+There is also a three-night cruise from Miami to Ocean Cay MSC Marine Reserve.

 Norwegian Cruise Line

-Norwegian sail from Port Canaveral, Miami and Tampa.
-Their shortest cruises are a selection of three day cruises from Miami calling at two destinations from Key West, Great Stirrup Cay (their own island), Nassau or Grand Bahama Island in the Bahamas.
+Norwegian sails from Port Canaveral, Miami, and Tampa.
+Their shortest cruises are three-day cruises, which call at two destinations: Key West, Great Stirrup Cay (their own island), Nassau, or Grand Baham, an Island in the Bahamas.

-The shortest cruise from Tampa is a four day cruise calling at the same selection of destinations.
+The shortest cruise from Tampa is a four-day cruise calling at the same destinations.

 Oceania Cruises

-Oceania’s “Casinos At Sea” boast Monte Carlo-style gambling with Roulette, Blackjack and other card games plus slot machines.
+Oceania’s “Casinos At Sea” boasts Monte Carlo-style gambling with Roulette, Blackjack, and other card games, plus slot machines.
 Casino staff are happy to provide lessons on how the games are played.

 Princess Cruises

-Voted best cruise lines for gamblers by USA Today, Princess has slot machines and tables games including Bingo, Roulette, Blackjack, Texas Hold ‘Em poker, Caribbean Stud Poker, Three Card Poker and Let it Ride at their “Princess Casinos”.
-Like some other cruise lines they also run tournaments for Blackjack and slot machines.
+Voted the best cruise line for gamblers by USA Today, Princess has slot machines and table games, including Bingo, Roulette, Blackjack, Texas Hold ‘Em poker, Caribbean Stud Poker, Three Card Poker, and Let it Ride at their “Princess Casinos.”
+Like other cruise lines, they also run tournaments for Blackjack and slot machines.

-Princess sail from Fort Lauderdale and their shortest duration cruise is a four day cruise to their own private resort at Princess Cays, Bahamas.
+Princess sails from Fort Lauderdale, and its shortest-duration cruise is a four-day trip to its private resort at Princess Cays, Bahamas.

 Regent Seven Seas Cruises

-Regent Seven Seas’s is owned by the same holding company as Oceania Cruises (Prestige Cruise Holdings) and offers the same type of casino table games.
+Regent Seven Seas is owned by the same holding company as Oceania Cruises (Prestige Cruise Holdings) and offers the same type of casino table games.

 Royal Caribbean International

 Every one of their ships features a “Casino Royale” offering Blackjack, Craps, Texas Hold’Em Poker, Roulette, Baccarat and slot machines.
-There are tournaments on slot machines, Blackjack and Texas Hold’Em Poker with large cash prizes.
+There are tournaments on slot machines, Blackjack, and Texas Hold’Em Poker, which offer large cash prizes.

-Royal Caribbean sail from Port Canaveral, Miami, Fort Lauderdale and Tampa offering anything from a two night mini cruise to CocoCay, Bahamas (their own private island) to longer 12 plus day cruises.
+Royal Caribbean sails from Port Canaveral, Miami, Fort Lauderdale, and Tampa, offering anything from a two-night mini cruise to CocoCay, Bahamas (its own private island) to longer 12-plus-day cruises.

 Seabourn

-Seabourn sail from Miami but they specialise in longer ultra-luxury cruises, 11 days or more.
+Seabourn sails from Miami but specializes in longer ultra-luxury cruises, 11 days or more.

 Silversea

-Silversea sail from Fort Lauderdale offering a one way seven day cruise, island hopping to Grand Turk, Tortola, St. Johns, St. Kitts and San Juan, Puerto Rico.
+Silversea sails from Fort Lauderdale and offers a one-way seven-day cruise, island hopping to Grand Turk, Tortola, St. Johns, St. Kitts, and San Juan, Puerto Rico.

 History of Casino Cruise Lines no longer sailing from Florida

-Casino boats in the United States have been sailing into International waters from as early as 1928 to get around strict gambling laws.
+Casino boats in the United States have been sailing into International waters since 1928 to get around strict gambling laws.

-There has been quite a shake-up in Florida gambling boat companies over the last decade and many companies have suspended operations from specific ports or ceased operations entirely.
-As a result all but two Florida casino boats have left the state.
+Over the last decade, Florida gambling boat companies have undergone quite a shake-up.
+Many companies have suspended operations from specific ports or ceased operations entirely.
+As a result, all but two Florida casino boats have left the state.

 Big “M” Casino